 Your pediatric physical therapist will work with you and your child to evaluate their unique needs.

-By identifying their strengths and weaknesses, your pediatric physical therapist will design a plan with your input that addresses your child’s gross motor skills and works with your lifestyle.
+By identifying your child’s strengths and challenges, your pediatric physical therapist will design a personalized plan with your input.

 Your physical therapist will focus on one skill at a time, helping your child gradually build up their strength and confidence.